igbuend/baldwin.sh/README.md

 Just copy the `bin/baldwin.sh` to `/usr/local/bin` and it is ready to use.

-You can now let your AI go crazy with this circular feature: create a modified `justfile`, use it to create a modified `baldwin.sh`, use the modified `baldwin.sh` to create a new proejct folder with a modified `justfile` that created the `baldwin.sh`.
+You can now let your AI go crazy with this circular feature: create a modified `justfile`, use it to create a modified `baldwin.sh`, use the modified `baldwin.sh` to create a new project folder with a modified `justfile` that created the `baldwin.sh`.
 What came first?
 The chicken or the egg?

 ## Frequently Asked Questions (FAQ)